Melanie Pearson: Marriage to Joe Mangel

 In 1991, Melanie married Joe Mangel (Mark Little) and the two characters exited the serial soon after.
+Cowden told Chrissie Camp from TV Week about feeling "a chemistry" with Little when they began working together, which viewers and writers both picked up on.
+Little added his belief that viewers were "dying for" Melanie and Joe to get together and that "everyone" had been getting "a bit panicky" that they may not begin a relationship.
+Cowden believed the two "relate so well to each other because they are both a bit off-kilter and accept each other without question."
+She added that no other Neighbours characters interact in this way.

 Initially Joe and Melanie seemed to have little in common and had not considered a romantic relationship with one another.
 However, Joe's feelings changed when Glen Donnelly (Richard Huggett) pointed out to Joe that he was wasting his time finding "a new love" when she, in the form of Melanie, was under his nose the whole time.
 Of Melanie's feelings towards Joe, Cowden told Mary Fletcher from Inside Soap, "Melanie took a long time to realise how she felt about Joe because she's such a dreamer.
 She has this fantasy about some prince in shining armour who'd come along on a white horse and sweep her off her feet.
 It didn't occur to her that the man who would make her happy was so close to home."